epi2me-labs/wf-template/README.md

 The folders may have any name, however folders named `unclassified` will be ignored by ingress unless the `analyse_unclassified` option is switched on.

-### Multiple folders containing MinKNOW sample folders
+### Multiple folders containing MinKNOW sample folders with BAM files

 A folder containing more than one level of folders.
-The anticipated use case here is for analysing a MinKNOW experiment folder.
+The anticipated use case here is for analysing a MinKNOW experiment folder where the output format is BAM files.
+FASTQ files are not supported in this layout at this time.

 ```
 ─── input_folder